hoangsang17th/finvoras.com/apps/finvoras.com/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Static assets

+Files under `public/` are served from the root domain (`https://finvoras.com`).
+This includes:

+- `public/.well-known/apple-app-site-association` and `assetlinks.json` for Apple/Android universal links
+- `public/robots.txt`
+- `public/favicon.ico`

+Update these files here (instead of the backend) whenever you need to change deep-link metadata or favicons.